Tropical Storm Nadine (2024): Mexico

-In Veracruz, flooding caused sinkholes, landslides, and overflowing streams in Coatzacoalcos, Cosoleacaque, and Minatitlán.
-The town of Zongolica was hit with major flooding, with filters having reached 90% of their capacity as the storm passed over.
-In Misantla, minor damage was reported, while classes were suspended due to the storm's presence.
-Overall, thirty-two communities were impacted by the combination of Nadine and an approaching cold front in the state; livestock and oil refineries were among the most affected in those areas.
-3,486 homes were affected by flooding with damage totaling to Mex$2.82 billion (US$153 million) statewide.
-There were also two fatalities: one after his house was overtaken by a mudslide in the Sierra de Zongolica, and another in Santiago Tuxtla as a result of an electrocution; a man also went missing after being swept away by flooding.

-In Quintana Roo, about 90 mm of rain was recorded, and several houses were flooded in Chetumal.
-Floods, power outages and uprooted trees were also reported in Campeche, with strong waves stranding about 300 coastal vessels.
-Heavy rains and a stream's overflow also damaged 15 houses and caused flooding and landslides in Tacotalpa, Tabasco.
-In Barrio Bravo, a home was damaged due to a falling tree, with authorities determining that there were only minor injuries.
-A section of the Morocoy-San Pedro highway was badly damaged.
-The government of Quintana Roo allocated MX$11 million (US$553,000) to repair the damage caused by the storm.
+Tepito, a home was damaged due to a falling tree, with minor injuries reported.

 In Chiapas, floods damaged 14 houses in Rayón, and two more in Rincón Chamula San Pedro.
-A landslide also blocked a section of Federal Highway 190.
-Overflowing streams led to damage to another 21 homes and an additional 3 vehicles.
+A landslide blocked a section of Federal Highway 190.
+Overflowing streams led to damage to another 21 homes and three vehicles.
 Parts of dirt roads collapsed in Ostuacán.
-20 municipalities experienced significant damage with 1,290 homes being damaged by floodwaters.
-19.7 inches of rain were reported in some areas, submerging streets.
+Twenty municipalities experienced significant damage, with 1,290 homes being damaged by floodwaters.
+A maximum of 336.8 mm of rain were reported El Escalón, submerging streets.
 In Cintalpa, seven homes collapsed.
-There were three deaths in Chiapas as a result of the storm.
-Two people died inside a house in the municipality of Tila, which was hit during a landslide; and in San Juan Chamula, a man drowned when his vehicle was swept away by flood waters.
-Damage across the state from Nadine and a stalled cold front reached MX$2 billion (US$101 million).
+Four deaths were reported in Chiapas as a result of the storm.
+Two people died inside a house in the municipality of Tila that was hit during a landslide; and in San Juan Chamula, a man drowned when his vehicle was swept away by flood waters.
+Damage across the state from Nadine and the stalled cold front reached MX$2 billion (US$101 million).

+In Veracruz, flooding associated with Nadine and the approaching cold front caused sinkholes, landslides, and overflowing streams in Coatzacoalcos, Cosoleacaque, and Minatitlán.
+484.5 mm of rain fell in Ángel Rosario Cabada.
+The town of Zongolica was hit with major flooding.
+In Misantla, minor damage was reported, while classes were suspended due to the storm's presence.
+3,486 homes were affected by flooding with damage totaling to MX$2.82 billion (US$153 million) statewide.
+There were nine fatalities, including one after his house was overtaken by a mudslide in the Sierra de Zongolica, and another in Santiago Tuxtla as a result of an electrocution; a man also went missing after being swept away by flooding.

 In Oaxaca, heavy rainfall led to flooding and landslides.
-One notable landslide led to the complete closure of Federal Highway 175 between the cities of Oaxaca and Tuxtepec.
-The most severe flooding occurred in the Isthmus of Tehuantepec region, where streets and avenues were covered in water.
+A landslide led to the complete closure of Federal Highway 175 between the cities of Oaxaca and Tuxtepec.
+Severe flooding occurred in the Isthmus of Tehuantepec region, where streets and avenues were covered in water.
 However, only minor damage were reported throughout the state.

 Elsewhere

 In Guatemala, several rivers flooded in the Petén Department.
 Many vehicles were suspended on roads due to fast-flowing floodwaters.
+A peak rainfall of 121.9 mm was reported in Esquipulas and 98.7 mm in Poptún.
 Other areas of the country, including Amatitlán, also suffered from heavy rainfall.
-Nadine also caused rainfall in parts of Northern Honduras.
+Nadine also caused rainfall in parts of northern Honduras.